-#NORDP2016 starts Monday, May 23 in Orlando!
-Download the full conference program book to start planning your conference experience.
-Keep checking back here at the blog and on our Twitter feed (@NORDP_official) next week for live conference updates.
+#NORDP2019 starts Monday, April 29, in Providence, RI.
+Keep checking back here at the blog and on our Twitter feed (@NORDP_official) for conference updates.

 How do you unwind?: Reading (some more), cooking, or watching cooking shows

 I came to Research Development either 1 year ago or 24 years ago, depending on how you define it.
 My first experience with Research Development involved helping a faculty member write a small piece of a project narrative for a proposal in the year before I graduated with a PhD.
 After a brief career as a marketing research professional with Gallup, which seemed ideal as I am a trained social psychologist in conducting research in the area of attitudes and measurement, I came back to academic research (and to the US).
 The second time around as a postdoctoral researcher, I helped prepare and submit two proposals to NSF that were selected for funding.
 This preparation helped a lot when I moved to the University of Illinois to be a Project Coordinator with the Survey Research Laboratory, where I prepared many, many more proposals for all sorts of sponsors: large and small, for- and not-for-profit, private and public.
 Working in a small unit, on many projects I was the proposal developer, the grant administrator, and the research scientist.
 About a year and a half ago, amid concerns that the lab was going to close permanently, I saw a job posting for a Research Development Manager (RDM), and thought, “This is exactly what I do now, minus the research implementation.”
 I applied for it, and here I am.